-Many BR readers have been or are in an affair situation and wonder, How the hell do I put an end to this affair and move on?
+Many BR readers have been or are in an affair situation.
+They often wonder, How the hell do I put an end to this affair and move on?
 I hope that these fifteen tips can help to put any woman who is in this situation on the road to feeling happier, secure, and free to move on to healthier relationships.

 If yes, halt.
 This is how you lose credibility and open you up to more pain.
-He will just think that you’re crying wolf and it will only be a matter of time until you’re back in the affair hot seat.
+He’ll just think that you’re crying wolf and it will only be a matter of time until you’re back in the affair hot seat.
 Be honest with you about what you’re trying to achieve.
-If this is about trying to influence or even force him into making a decision or at the very least, gameplaying, re-evaluate your motives and think about the bigger picture and whether this is how you want to spend your time, because it’s a slippery slope to losing your dignity and no one is worth that.
+If this is about attempting to influence or even force him into making a decision or at the very least, game-playing, re-evaluate your motives.
+Consider the bigger picture and whether this is how you want to spend your time because it’s a slippery slope to losing your dignity and no one is worth that.

 If you’re serious, here are some suggestions for making an exit that focuses on self-care.

 Be resolute about your decision and immovable.
 If you really do want to break up and you’re sick of the situation, he shouldn’t be able to wheedle his way around you.
 One of the strengths that he’s employed up until this point in the affair is talking you into (and out of) certain things.
 This time he can’t.
 This time he won’t.

 2. Make it about YOU, not HIM.

 If you put the focus of the breakup on him, he can make excuses that he means at the time but probably don’t hold up after the event.
 Promises will be made that are highly unlikely to be kept once you’ve calmed down.
 Yes, you are breaking up because he can’t give you what you need, want and deserve, however, you’re also breaking up with him because YOU are better than this.
 You are not that woman anymore.